rfhb/ctrdata/README.md

 # * Updated history ("meta-info" in "some_collection_name")
 ```

+Under the hood, scripts `euctr2json.sh` and `xml2json.php` (in
+`ctrdata/exec`) transform EUCTR plain text files and CTGOV as well as
+ISRCTN `XML` files to `ndjson` format, which is imported into the
+database collection.

 -   Analyse

 Tabulate the status of trials that are part of an agreed paediatric